OMGWINNING/slate/source/index.html.md

 }
 ```

-## eth_gasPrice
-Returns the current price per gas in wei.
+Returns the number of most recent block.
 ### Parameters
 none
 ### Returns
-QUANTITY - integer of the current gas price in wei.
+`QUANTITY` - integer of the current block number the client is on.

-### Example
+## eth_gasPrice
 ```shell
 // Request
 curl https://eth-mainnet.alchemyapi.io/jsonrpc/<your-token> \